sstsimulator/sst-elements/src/sst/elements/balar/devNote.md

 4. [ ] Like a unit-test feel use StandardCPU to pass stimulus (CUDA arguments) to balar
 5. [ ] Pass PTX file directly?
 6. [ ] What about timing simulation for cuda calls?
 Earlier one has gpu caches and all sort of thing
+7. [ ] SST Cuda call callbacks in `balarMMIO.cc` to simulate cache latency in SST?